Kimberly Jackson: Appearances

 Kimberly Jackson is an African American woman introduced in the 2023 fighting game Street Fighter 6.
 A prodigy who was able to graduate from college early, Kimberly sought out Guy to train under him and become a ninja.
 In the game's storyline she is looking for her uncle Albert, who worked for wealthy martial artist Ken Masters but vanished under mysterious circumstances after the latter was framed for a criminal conspiracy.
 In English, she is voiced by Anairis Quiñones, while in Japanese she is voiced by Nao Tōyama.

 In terms of gameplay, she is described as a "mix-up" character, able to chain high- and low-hitting attacks that require the opponent to guess how to block against them.
 Kimberly borrows elements from Guy's portrayal in the Street Fighter series, using slides and forward thrusts to quickly close distance.
-Instead of smoke bombs however, she utilized spray paint to mask her position during a fight, acting as an explosive and allowing her to immediately reposition herself to a different spot in the arena.
+Instead of smoke bombs however, she utilizes spray paint to mask her position during a fight, acting as an explosive and allowing her to immediately reposition herself to a different spot in the arena.
 In addition she has several other explosives which can be used to distract an opponent.
 Her harder hitting "super" attacks called "Bushin Beats", "Bushin Ninjastar Cypher", and "Bushin Scramble" each deliver a series of blows in rapid succession on an opponent if they connect, with the last being intended for use against airborne opponents.

 Outside of video games, a comic starring Kimberly, titled Street Fighter Masters: Kimberly by Udon Entertainment, was slated for released in December 2023.